iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

-Experiments preserve a connection to the latest commit in the current branch (Git `HEAD`) as their parent or _baseline_, but do not form part of the regular Git tree or workflow (unless you make them [persistent]).
-This prevents polluting Git namespaces and bloating the repo unnecessarily.
+Experiments preserve a connection to the latest commit in the current branch (Git `HEAD`) as their parent or _baseline_, but do not form part of the regular Git tree (unless you make them [persistent]).
+This prevents bloating your repo with temporary commits and branches.

 [run]: /doc/user-guide/experiment-management/running-experiments